anirudhashastri/CVS_Staging/readme.md

 ## Dataset

-The dataset consists of 400 lateral cephalogram images, curated through a collaboration between my department and the university's dental college.
-These images are annotated with 19 specific points on the cervical vertebrae, with coordinates stored in a corresponding CSV file.
+The dataset consists of 400 lateral cephalogram images, curated by me through a collaboration between my department and the university's dental college.
+These images are annotated with 19 specific points on the cervical vertebrae, with coordinates stored in a corresponding CSV file as can be seen in the [Annotated Data](/CVS_Staging/blob/main/Data/Data/Annotated-data)  .
 Data preprocessing involved extracting the vertebral column from each image and enhancing image contrast using Adaptive Histogram Equalization.

 ## Models and Implementation